Bengee07/Module-2.6/lesson.md

 A permissions boundary is an advanced feature in which you set the maximum permissions that an identity-based policy can grant to an IAM entity.
 When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity-based policies and its permissions boundaries.
 Resource-based policies that specify the user or role as the principal are not limited by the permissions boundary.
 An explicit deny in any of these policies overrides the allow.

-### IAM permissions boundaries

-A permissions boundary is an advanced feature in which you set the maximum permissions that an identity-based policy can grant to an IAM entity.
-When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity-based policies and its permissions boundaries.
-Resource-based policies that specify the user or role as the principal are not limited by the permissions boundary.
-An explicit deny in any of these policies overrides the allow.

 ### Access control lists (ACLs)

 Access control lists (ACLs) are service policies that allow you to control which principals in another account can access a resource.
 ACLs cannot be used to control access for a principal within the same account.
 ACLs are similar to resource-based policies, although they are the only policy type that does not use the JSON policy document format.
 Amazon S3, AWS WAF, and Amazon VPC are examples of services that support ACLs.